Susan Devoy: Playing career

 Devoy turned professional at the age of 17.
 Her first World Open title came in 1985, with a subsequent win in 1987.
 Further World Open titles came in 1990 and 1992.
 For most of her career, the World Open was held biennially, a fact that stopped Devoy potentially doubling her tally.
-She did, however, win the coveted British Open eight times, a record only beaten by Heather McKay in the 1960s/70s and by Janet Morgan in the 1950s.
+She did, however, win the coveted British Open eight times, a record behind only Heather McKay's in the 1960s/70s and Janet Morgan's in the 1950s.

 In 1992, the year of her unexpected retirement, she was the Australian, British, French, Hong Kong, Irish, New Zealand, Scottish, Swedish and World squash champion.

 World Open Finals: 5 (4 titles, 1 runner-up)

 Awards and honours

 In the 1986 New Year Honours, Devoy was appointed a Member of the Order of the British Empire, for services to squash, and elevated to Commander of the Order of the British Empire in the 1993 Queen's Birthday Honours, for services to squash and the community.
 She was named New Zealand Sports Person and Sports Woman of the Year in 1985.
 In 1990, she was awarded the New Zealand 1990 Commemoration Medal.

 In the 1998 Queen's Birthday Honours, Devoy was appointed a Dame Companion of the New Zealand Order of Merit, for services to sport and the community, becoming the youngest New Zealander since Sir Edmund Hillary to receive a titular honour.